Unstable Anisotropic Neutron Stars: Probing the Limits of Gravitational Collapse: Radial Oscillation

-\Extra{Furthermore, at lower central densities, a NS can be effectively modeled as a homogeneous, non-relativistic body \cite{Arnett, Vaeth, Shapiro}.
-In this regime, the eigenfrequency follows the relationship $\omega^2 \propto \rho(4\gamma - 3)$ \cite{Li-strangeon_stars}, indicating that the frequency is predominantly influenced by the density, given that $\gamma$ remains approximately constant at lower densities.
-Consequently, regardless of the level of anisotropy, the frequency approaches zero when the central density of the star becomes sufficiently low.
-The outcomes presented in Fig. \ref{fig:Radial} are derived under the assumption of a spherically symmetric background configuration.
-As anisotropy increases, the f-mode frequency decreases.
-For pure hadronic EOSs like SLY4 and BSk21, the f-mode curve exhibits a similar trend, with zero eigenfrequency being attained near the maximum mass point.
-In the case of a soft HQPT-EOS, the stability of the NS is enhanced due to the presence of a quark core.
-During the phase transition, the f-mode frequency remains constant.
+For pure hadronic EOSs like SLY4 and BSk21, the $f$-mode curve exhibits a similar trend, with zero eigenfrequency being attained near the maximum mass point.
+In the case of the soft HQPT-EOS, the stability of the NS is enhanced due to the presence of a quark core.
+We have considered the phase transition in soft EOS to follow a slow conversion rate.
+During the phase transition, the $f$-mode frequency remains constant.
 Consequently, the attainment of the zero eigenfrequency is significantly delayed, occurring after reaching the maximum mass configuration.
-However, this behavior is not observed for stiff HQPT-EOS.
-It has been observed that the maximum mass for the stiff EOS is achieved earlier, prior to the occurrence of the quark-hadron phase transition.
-Consequently, in the f-mode curve for the stiff EOS, no discernible effect of the phase transition is observed because the zero eigenfrequency is already reached before the phase transition takes place.}
+However, this behavior is not observed for stiff HQPT-EOS which is also considered to undergo a slow phase transition.
+The maximum mass for the stiff EOS is achieved earlier, prior to the occurrence of the quark-hadron phase transition.
+Consequently, in the $f$-mode curve for the stiff EOS, no discernible effect of the phase transition is observed.
+Hence, stiff HQPT-EOS does not support stable hybrid NSs as the NSs loses stability while still in the hadronic phase.

-\Major{Figure \ref{fig:adiabatic_index} displays the behavior of the adiabatic index as a function of density for all the EOSs employed in this analysis.
-The hadronic EOSs, namely SLY4 and BSk21, exhibit a similar trend in their adiabatic index.
-However, for the HQPT EOSs, we observe a distinct pattern: the adiabatic index experiences a sudden increase near densities of $300 \ \mathrm{Mev/fm^3}$, followed by a rapid decline, eventually approaching zero during the hadron-quark phase transition.
-Once the phase transition is completed and the EOS consists solely of quark matter, the adiabatic index continues to steadily decrease with increasing density.}